badr-arr/data-jobs/README.md

 Don't hesitate to write [shameless code](http://red-badger.com/blog/2014/08/20/i-spent-3-days-with-sandi-metz-heres-what-i-learned/) at first, and then refactor it in the next levels.

-For higher levels we are interested in seeing code that is:
-- maintainable
-- clean
-- robust
-- reliable

 We are waiting for python (3.9) code.
 Write your program in the corresponding level directory.
 Do not modify given programs.